Thinking of making the move to Queensland? Find out how we have adapted to life in this beautiful Australian state and what to expect when you arrive!

 After living in Queensland Australia for

-over a year 3 1/2 years and settling into life in the sunshine state there are so many things that I now do which I think are a pretty good indication of an adjustment to life here!
+over a year 4 years and settling into life in the sunshine state there are so many things that I now do that I think are a pretty good indication of an adjustment to life here!

 With a fantastic climate (261 days of sunshine a year), wonderful beaches and a great outdoor lifestyle it is not hard to see why so many people want to live here!